-Here’s an overview of them all, which you can download here.
+Here's an overview of them all, which you can download here.
 We also offer summaries of the papers on our website.
 Just use the navigation bar at the top of the page.

 Risk-based authentication (RBA) extends authentication mechanisms to make them more robust against account takeover attacks, such as those using stolen passwords.
 RBA is recommended by NIST and NCSC to strengthen password-based authentication, and is already used by major online services.
-Also, users consider RBA to be more usable than two-factor authentication and just as secure.
+Also, users consider RBA to be more usable than Two-Factor Authentication and just as secure.
 However, users currently obtain RBA's high security and usability benefits at the cost of exposing potentially sensitive personal data (e.g., IP address or browser information).
 This conflicts with user privacy and requires to consider user rights regarding the processing of personal data.

 We outline potential privacy challenges regarding different attacker models and propose improvements to balance privacy in RBA systems.
 To estimate the properties of the privacy-preserving RBA enhancements in practical environments, we evaluated a subset of them with long-term data from 780 users of a real-world online service.
 Our results show the potential to increase privacy in RBA solutions.
 However, it is limited to certain parameters that should guide RBA design to protect privacy.
 We outline research directions that need to be considered to achieve a widespread adoption of privacy preserving RBA with high user acceptance.

 Risk-based authentication (RBA) aims to strengthen password-based authentication rather than replacing it.
 RBA does this by monitoring and recording additional features during the login process.
 If feature values at login time differ significantly from those observed before, RBA requests an additional proof of identification.
 Although RBA is recommended in the NIST digital identity guidelines, it has so far been used almost exclusively by major online services.
 This is partly due to a lack of open knowledge and implementations that would allow any service provider to roll out RBA protection to its users.